proksee-project/proksee-cmd/docs/tutorial.md

          The assembly length lower bound is: 3884870.0
 ```

 The sequence assembly is the evaluated using a heuristic-based approach.
 The N50, number of contigs, L50, and assembly length are compared against the range of values for assemblies of that species and sequencing technology in our database of assemblies.
-The software provides a warning when the assembly measurement (N50, L50, etc.) are outside the 20-80 percentile range, and fail when the measurement is outside the 5-95 percentile range.
+The software reports a warning when the assembly measurement (N50, L50, etc.) is outside the 20-80 percentile range, and a failure when the measurement is outside the 5-95 percentile range.

 **Expert Assembly**